People who haven't undergone hypnotherapy yet or who only know hypnosis from movies and stage shows often ask what hypnosis feels like.

 As with so many things in life, the answer to this question is: It Depends.

-We use a number of different techniques in our hypnotherapy practice, ourselves.
-Regardless of which techniques we use, almost every client we see experiences a calm, comfortable, and deeply relaxed state during the formal hypnotic portion of their sessions.
+I use a number of different techniques in my hypnotherapy practice, myself.
+Regardless of which techniques I use, almost every client I see experiences a calm, comfortable, and deeply relaxed state during the formal hypnotic portion of their sessions.

 I hope that answered the question for you.